 - Nazca: Head further south to Nazca, home of the famous Nazca Lines.
 The lines are best seen from the air, so go to the aerodrome and hop on a light aircraft.

 - Arequipa: Arequipa is an attractive colonial city with a vibrant atmosphere.
 Nearby natural attractions make it a popular destination for trekkers and climbers.
 Colca Canyon and Cotahuasi Canyon are good if you want to head down into the ground, while the El Misti volcano is good for going up.
+For more information on the white city check out the official Arequipa webpage.

 - Puno: Head east into the highlands and on towards Puno and Lake Titicaca.
 Various attractions lie in wait in this spectacular part of Peru.
 The Floating Islands of the Uros people are an easy (but very touristy) day trip from Puno, while history buffs will find plenty more to marvel at in the Puno region.
 Puno is at high altitude, so watch out for altitude sickness.